 A version of this article appears in the August 4 edition of Aviation Week & Space Technology.
 The last time BAE Systems designed and flew a U.K.-funded combat aircraft demonstrator, things were different.
 The company was called British Aerospace, the aircraft was manned, and aerodynamic performance was king.
 First flown in 1986, the Experimental Aircraft Program (EAP) demonstrator was the scion of a line of supersonic combat aircraft reaching back to the English Electric Lightning ...

-"Stealth Helps BAE Hone New Aerodynamic Skills" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Stealth Helps BAE Hone New Aerodynamic Skills" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.